 Spider-Man is an optimistic, uplifting and inspirational character, but that hasn’t stopped him from being in some dark stories and Back in Black is one of the best stories that have come out of that particular style.

-Writer J. Michael Straczynski penned some really good stories in his run with the web-head and this one is certainly one of the high points.
+Writer J. Michael Straczynski penned some of the best Spider-Man comics in his run with the web-head and this one is certainly one of the high points.
 Rarely has Spider-Man gotten darker and more aggressive, so if you want to see how Peter is when he doesn’t hold back, Back in Black is the story for you.

 7. Best of Enemies.
 Spectacular Spider-Man #200 (1993).